-Our newest Feature centers on Eamon Ore-Giron, whose exhibition The Symmetry of Tears is on view at 48 Walker St through June 5.
+This Feature centers on Eamon Ore-Giron, whose exhibition The Symmetry of Tears is on view at 48 Walker St through June 5, 2021.
 Multiplicity and simultaneity are central to Ore-Giron’s wide-ranging practice.
 Across his interconnected pursuits in painting, music, and video, he synthesizes formal histories to explore the visual, auditory, and experiential possibilities of cross-cultural influence.

-Our latest Feature explores Josiah McElheny's exhibition Libraries, on view at our Lower East Side gallery.
+This Feature explores Josiah McElheny's exhibition Libraries, on view at our Lower East Side gallery from April 17 through June 12, 2021.
 In Libraries, McElheny continues his ongoing investigation of ways that concepts of “the infinite” have been translated throughout history into images, and how these pictorial structures connect to societal values of diversity, individuality and interconnectedness.